winston6800/pricetime/spec.md

 3. See money spent increase in real-time
 4. Click "Finish Task" → saves to history, resets timer, ready for next task

-### Sign Out Flow
-1. User clicks "Sign Out" button in app
-2. Clerk signs user out
-3. Redirects to `/sign-in` page
-4. User can sign back in or navigate to landing page

-### Navigation Flow
-1. User clicks "Home" button in app
-2. Redirects to landing page (`/`)
-3. If signed in, can still access `/app` directly
-4. Landing page shows for all users (public)

 ### Login Streak
 - Check on page load: did user visit yesterday?